BHAVIUS/PDP-DREAM/TelerikNuGetPackages/ReadMe.Telerik.md

 # PDP-DREAM Software

-### PORTAL-DOORS Project - Private Tahtali Repository for C# Software
+### PORTAL-DOORS Project - public PDP-DREAM Repository for C# Software

-  This private PDP-Tahtali repository software project requires a user interface widget package available from https://www.telerik.com/ called the Telerik UI for ASP.NET Core Components.
+  This public PDP-DREAM repository software project requires a user interface widget package available from https://www.telerik.com/ called the Telerik UI for ASP.NET Core Components.
   See https://www.telerik.com/aspnet-core-ui for more information about this Telerik nuget package.

   The Telerik.UI.for.AspNet.Core nuget package is required for developers to build and compile the PDP-DREAM software source code.